rtaormina/waterwatch/README.md

 docker exec frontend npm run test
 ```
 #### End-to-End Tests:
-In case you have the production version of WATERWATCH running:
+In case you have a non-test version of WATERWATCH running:
 ```bash
 docker compose down
 ```